JoeW-SCG/E-Paper-Calendar/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/0962be8b02e947e9aa4326e73b387e01)](https://app.codacy.com/app/m.giller.dev/E-Paper-Calendar?utm_source=github.com&utm_medium=referral&utm_content=mgfcf/E-Paper-Calendar&utm_campaign=Badge_Grade_Dashboard)

 This is a software written in python3 that allows you to transform an E-Paper display (like the kindle) into an information display.
 It fetches live data from Openweathermap (a weather info provider), rss-feeds and your Online Calendar (Google/Yahoo Calendar/...) and displays them on a large, beautiful and ultra-low power E-Paper display.
 It's ideal for staying organised and keeping track of important details without having to check them up online.
+It can also be used as an image frame.

 This software fully supports the 3-Colour **and** 2-Colour version of the 7.5" E-Paper display from waveshare/gooddisplay and works with Raspberry Pi 2, 3 and 0 (Zero, Zero W, Zero WH).